Research Data Scientist developing analysis methods to gain better understanding of complex system dynamics under uncertainty

-I am a research scientist working in the field of probabilistic modelling of complex systems at the non-profit technical safety organisation Gesellschaft für Anlagen- und Reaktorsicherheit (GRS) in Garching near Munich.
-Previously, I did my PhD in theoretical physics on Bayesian approaches for the investigation of complex climate time series at the Focus Area for the Dynamics of Complex Systems (DYCOS) and at the Paleoclimate Dynamics Group, both based at the University of Potsdam.
+I am a research data scientist working in the field of computational statistics and probabilistic modelling of complex systems, previously at the non-profit technical safety organisation Gesellschaft für Anlagen- und Reaktorsicherheit (GRS) in Garching near Munich.
+Before that, I did my PhD in theoretical physics on Bayesian approaches for the investigation of complex climate time series at the Focus Area for the Dynamics of Complex Systems (DYCOS) and at the Paleoclimate Dynamics Group, both based at the University of Potsdam.

 Even though the scientific disciplines - complex natural systems and complex engineered systems - are very different, my research focuses on the general understanding of stochastic transition patterns occuring and influencing all kinds of complex systems.
 The mutual challenge thereby may be a strikingly simple question: How can I formulate a scientific hypothesis in terms of a probabilistic approach to unravel principles guiding a complex dynamic system?
 Or in more elegant and ambitious words: